 - Hemo-acupuncture: A hypodermic needle is inserted into a blood vessel that contains an acupoint to draw a few drops of blood.
 The purpose of this modality is to release heat from the body.

 - Electro-acupuncture: An electrical lead is attached to dry-needles and connected to an electro-acupuncture machine which is used to control the frequency and amplitude applied to each point.
 This allows for more effective stimulation than dry-needle alone.

 - Pneumo-acupuncture: Fresh sterilized air is injected into an acupoint, creating an air bubble within the subcutaneous tissues causing stimulation of the acupoint.
 This modality can be used for muscle atrophy.

 - Aqua-acupuncture: A soluble, sterile medium is injected into acupoints.
 The purpose is to provide a constant stimulation via the pressure induced by the liquid injected into the acupoint.
 The most commonly injected substances are sterile water, saline, or vitamin B12.

 How many treatments are needed?

 The number of treatments depends on the condition, how long the condition has been present, and the age of the animal.
-Acute conditions resolve quickly within 3-5 treatments.
-Chronic conditions resolve more slowly; usually within 5-10 treatments.
-For more information on acupuncture in animals and its uses, view an article written by Dr. Medina and Xie called What Acupuncture Can and Cannot Treat.
+Acute conditions resolve quickly within 1-3 treatments.
+Chronic conditions resolve more slowly; usually within 4 -10 treatments.
+Some degenerative conditions may need monthly maintenance treatments.

 Large Animal Acupuncture Appointments